Matt-Crow/RustWebExample/README.md

    its default schema.
 4. give the Tiberius account permission to create table, delete, insert, select, and update.
-5. run the app with `cargo run -- --setup`
+5. run the app with `cargo run -p admission -- --setup`

 ## Setting up OpenID
 This demo uses OpenID to authenticate users with an external service.
 I tested